Showing posts with label 2019. Show all posts

 Yeah, Commodore!

 Of course, purists will be relieved to hear that scrolling will be an option selectable from within the game's menu.
-Yup, it won't be forced which I personally think will please folk from all corners of the gaming scene?
+Yup, it won't be forced which I personally think will please folk from all corners of the scene?
 Well, I hope so!

 The graphic modes are going to shine alongside the recent (and staggering) framerate improvements when running on the Atari STe - we're talking 2VBL / 25fps.
-I'm also happy to announce other minor improvements that are in the pipeline, like the decals which I thought desperately needed changing!!
+I'm also happy to announce other improvements in the pipeline, like the decals which I thought desperately needed changing!!
 Wow, I can moan about stuff, right?

 Steve the frog always wins because he's the greatest!! :o)